Monday, 1 December 2025

 This site uses cookies from Google to deliver its services and analyze traffic.
 Your IP address and user-agent are shared with Google along with performance and security metrics to ensure quality of service, generate usage statistics, and to detect and address abuse.

-Time for a new challenge at Try A Sketch On Tuesday.
-Here's the sketch.
+Happy Monday!
+Time for a new challenge at Atlantic Hearts Sketch Challenge.
+Here's the sketch

 Here's my card